openfheorg/openfhe-development/docs/sphinx_rsts/modules/core/utils/prng.rst

    * the class PRNG defined in prng.h must be used as the base class for the new class.
 The file prng.h is not allowed to be changed.

-   * rename blake2engine.h and blake2engine.cpp as, most likely, your new class is not Blake2Engine.
+   * rename blake2engine.h and blake2engine.cpp with the name of your engine.

    * **only two public member functions** should be in the new class: a trivial **constructor with 2 input parameters** (seed array and counter) and **operator()** providing similar functionality as Blake2Engine does, which is generating numbers.